-Under family law, children can be subject to a number of different types of legal order as a result of various court proceedings.
+Under English law, children can be subject to a number of different types of legal order as a result of various court proceedings.
 The effect of these orders can be to determine who has parental responsibility for the child, where the child should live and who the child should have contact with.
-Here we explore the types of legal order there are and what each means for the child, their carers and the school.
-We also consider some of the other terms that you may hear when working with children, young people and social workers.

 What type of order?